 It’s an understatement to say you have plenty of tour options for seeing the northern lights in Norway.
 There are hundreds of operators with tours ranging from overnight trips to 7-day excursions (or longer!).
 Here are some to inspire you to start planning your trip:

-- We’ve mentioned The Aurora Zone in several of our aurora guides because they specialize in aurora tours around the world (and have loads of good resources about the aurora to read if you’re interested in learning more!).
-They offer 10 itineraries in Norway, including a 3-night autumn trip from Tromsø, a 5-night glamping experience, and a 9-day trip to celebrate the new year with northern lights.
+- I’ve mentioned The Aurora Zone in several of our aurora guides because they specialize in aurora tours around the world (and have loads of good resources about the aurora to read if you’re interested in learning more!).
+They offer nine itineraries in Norway as of 2022-2023, including a 3-night autumn trip from Tromsø and a 9-day trip to celebrate the new year with northern lights.

 - Visit Norway – the official tourism board for Norway – endorses Fjord Travel Norway as their operator-of-choice for northern lights tours.
 Some of their most interesting itineraries include a 3-night Aurora Safari, a 4-night aurora trip including a stay at an ice hotel, and an 8-night aurora cruise through the waters around northern Norway.